sarbagyastha/youtube_player/README.md

 * No need for API Key and no Limitations
 * Thumbnail Support
 * Playable through <video id> or <link>
-* Picture in Picture for Android SDK > 24
 * Customizable Controls